-In the pressure-cooker setting of timed examinations, students usually rush to read through and attempt to understand the question, resulting in misinterpretation and therefore loss of marks (离题).
-This situation is common, especially when the answer selections include Chinese words that look similar to one another.
+In the pressure-cooker setting of timed examinations, students usually rush to read through and attempt to understand the question.
+Try not to do that as it might misinterpret and therefore cause a loss of marks (离题).
+This is common, especially when the answer selections include Chinese words that are similar.

-In another scenario, poor comprehension skills coupled with the time constraints also lead to the guessing/skipping of keywords.
-This affects reading comprehension, therefore resulting in the student given inaccurate answers instead.
+Poor comprehension skills coupled with limited time also leads to guessing and/or skipping of keywords.
+This will affect reading comprehension, hence resulting in the student given inaccurate answers instead.

-With increasing panic as time slips by, students tend to scribble their answers with poor handwriting.
-Writing too untidily, too small, or too fast will all lead to an illegible handwriting.
-Regardless of how well answered the question is, as long as the papers are marked by teachers (who are subjected to long, sometimes sleepless hours spent on marking papers), answers which are difficult or ‘sloppy’ to read will definitely lead to loss of marks.
+With increasing panic as time slips by, students tend to scribble their answers.
+Writing too untidily, too small, or too fast will all lead to illegible handwriting.
+Regardless of how well answered the question is, bad handwriting can be a deal-breaker.
+As long as the papers are marked by teachers (who are subjected to long, sometimes sleepless hours spent on marking papers), answers which are difficult or ‘sloppy’ to read will definitely lead to loss of marks.

 While teachers have always encouraged the use of idioms and phrases to enhance the quality of the essay, overusing might affect the clarity of the content.
-Even worse, it may cause a loss of marks if the student’s familiarity of the idiom / phrase or command of language is not strong enough.
-One obvious reason is that since idioms do not represent the literal meaning of the words put together, they can easily be misinterpreted or misused due to lack of knowledge or overall inexperience with the usage of the idiom/phase.
+Even worse, it may cause a loss of marks if the student’s familiarity with the idiom and phrase or command of language is not strong enough.
+One obvious reason is that since idioms do not represent the literal meaning of the words put together, they can easily be misinterpreted or misused due to lack of knowledge or overall inexperience with the usage of the idiom and phrase.

 Primary students are permitted to consult a dictionary during an examination.
-This is supposed to be of great help especially when students cannot remember how to write certain words.
-However due to time constraints, frequent use of the dictionary with all the flipping and searching will cause considerable time to be lost, leaving lesser time to complete the essay.
+It’s good for students when they can’t remember how to write certain words.
+However, due to time constraints, frequent use of the dictionary with all the flipping and searching will cause considerable time to be lost, leaving lesser time to complete the essay.

-Other than that, using the dictionary too often will affect a student’s train of thoughts, and the flow of the essay.
-Students should try to use the dictionary only after the completion of the essay by leaving spaces for the words that needs checking, and writing the “hanyu pinyin” of the word for easy searching later.
+Other than that, using the dictionary too often will affect a student’s train of thoughts and the flow of the essay.
+Students should try to use the dictionary only after the completion of the essay by leaving spaces for the words that need checking, and writing the “Hanyu pinyin” of the word for easy searching later.

-So, even if students have finished their paper early, students should use that extra time at the end to read all the answers, and making sure that they have all been answered to the best of your abilities.
+So, even if students have finished their paper early, students should use that extra time, in the end, to read all the answers, and making sure that they have all been answered to the best of your abilities.